‘Days Of Our Lives’ Spoilers: Eric Says A Heartbreaking Goodbye To Baby Mickey

-According to a recent report by Soap Hub, fans can expect to see Eric Brady (Greg Vaughan) will be forced to say a tearful goodbye to baby Mickey.
+According to a recent report by Soap Hub, fans can expect to see Eric Brady (Greg Vaughan) forced to say a tearful goodbye to baby Mickey.

 As viewers already know, Eric and Sarah Horton (Linsey Godfrey) believed the little girl to be their daughter.
 However, she was switched shortly after birth with the daughter of Brady Black (Eric Martsolf) and Kristen DiMera (Stacy Haiduk).
 Sadly, Eric and Sarah’s little girl died due to injures that Sarah suffered in a car accident while in labor.

-Eric will now prepare to give up baby he believed to be his biological daughter and turn her over to her true parents, who will be stunned and thrilled to have their daughter back in their lives after believing that she died just moments after her birth.
+Eric will now prepare to give up the baby he believed to be his biological daughter and turn her over to her true parents, who will be stunned and thrilled to have their daughter back after believing she had died just moments after birth.

 The scenes will be emotional and heart wrenching.
-Of course, seeing Sarah have to say goodbye to Mickey will likely be even more intense, as she doesn’t know yet that little Mickey is not her true daughter.
+Seeing Sarah say goodbye to Mickey will likely be even more intense, as she doesn’t yet know that little Mickey is not her true daughter.

 Sarah and Eric have been through so much with the little girl, including watching her undergo cancer treatments and a bone marrow transplant.
-Having her ripped from their lives will be like a punch in the gut to both of them.
+Having her ripped from their lives will be like a punch to the gut for both of them.

 Meanwhile, on Wednesday Sarah will be busy in the operating room with Kayla Brady (Mary Beth Evans) as they perform a procedure on Steve Johnson (Stephen Nichols) that they hope will remove all traces of Stefano DiMera from his body and bring back his true personality.
 However, the two doctors will hit an unexpected complication during the surgery that will leave Steve’s life in danger.